AutonomousVehicleLaboratory/RB5_Robotics_Tutorials/README.md

 ### Robotics people setup

 If you have ROS installed or need ROS in the future, there will be a dependency conflict when you are trying to install npm.
 Therefore a workaround is provided in this [StackOverFlow Answer](https://stackoverflow.com/questions/65519982/can-not-install-npm-along-side-with-the-ros-melodic
 ).
-Basically, we you need to setup a python virtual environment, in which you will install nodeenv, and use nodeenv to create a virtual environment, that allows you to have npm and nodejs installed without the need to remove all ROS related packages.
+Basically, you need to setup a python virtual environment, in which you will install nodeenv, and use nodeenv to create another virtual environment, that allows you to have npm and nodejs installed without the need to remove all ROS related packages.
 Steps to create nodeenv virtual environment is in this [link](https://pypi.org/project/nodeenv/#basic).
 Then you can install npm with apt within this environment.

 ### Standard Setup